mikew1/color-averaging/README.md

 is the same as the background color of the main square (we didn't plot that one as a small square, it would be the same color as its background, so invisible), its bottom right is the yellow-green.
 Those are the *input* to another level of *exactly the same* computation.
-You can see in the image below we now __a)__ draw those quadrants now using a background color of their newly computed midpoint colors (average of their corner colors), then __b)__ compute their new midpoints, simply from their corner colors, exactly as we did before.
+You can see in the image below we now __a)__ draw each quadrants using a background color of its newly computed centroid color (average of its four corner colors), then __b)__ compute all the new midpoint colors, simply from the corner colors, exactly as we did before.

 We do this for all four subquadrants: